Embodied delight: what's your pleasure?RECEIVING AND GIVING: THE WHEEL OF CONSENT®

 Wheel of Consent sessions average 1.5 to 2 hours.
 Longer sessions and workshops by negotiation.

-Sliding scale of fees: higher rates that support inclusivity, lower rates by application, see FAQ's on the Engage page.
+Sliding scale of fees: higher rates that support inclusivity, lower rates by application.
+Go to the FAQ's page for more information.

 “Why would most people endure unwanted or unsatisfying touch rather than speak up for their own boundaries and desires?”

 Dr. Betty Martin – The Art of Receiving and Giving

 Communicating limits and boundaries: growing up, most of us learned to tolerate and endure touch we didn’t want.
 From instructions such as “be good” and hug your aunt uncle, through to bad things that happened: many of us didn’t learn an embodied sense of our limits and boundaries, let alone the ability to communicate them.